 Senior High Wall-of-Hope Fundraiser!
-Our annual Wall-of-Hope fundraiser continues today.
 The Wall-of-Hope couldn’t be easier!
-Just grab an envelope with a suggested donation amount off the wall, put the money into the envelope, offer a quick prayer for the students who will be traveling, and turn it in to an enthusiastic high school student.
-This fundraiser benefits the students traveling on our Senior High summer trips to Italy and to Montreat, North Carolina.
-Thank you for your generous support of our students!
+Just stop by Social Hall, grab an envelope with a suggested donation amount off the wall, put the money into the envelope, offer a quick prayer for the students who will be traveling, and turn it in to the church office.
+This fundraiser benefits the students traveling on our Senior High summer trips to Italy and to Montreat, NC.
+Thank you for your support of our students!

 The Power of Prayer“Pray for One Another” ~James 5:16 Please contact the church office with joys and concerns no matter how great or small.
 We, your church family, want to share your concerns and celebrate your joys so call us at 847-362-2174 even if you do not want to be added to the prayer chain or put in the prayer box.
 Thank you.